-Good character Magistrates must: have personal integrity, be circumspect and able to maintain confidences; and • have nothing in their private or working life, or in the lives of their family or close friends, which could bring them or the magistracy into disrepute.
+Good character Magistrates must: have personal integrity, be circumspect and able to maintain confidences; and have nothing in their private or working life, or in the lives of their family or close friends, which could bring them or the magistracy into disrepute.
 Note: The actions of relatives or close friends will not necessarily be a bar to appointment.
 Where an act or offence is not condoned and there is not regular contact with the offender, there is unlikely to be a bar to appointment.
-Understanding and communication Magistrates must: • be able to communicate effectively with colleagues, court users and court staff; and • be able to comprehend relevant facts reasonably quickly, follow evidence and arguments and concentrate, often for long periods of time.
-Note: Candidates for Welsh language-essential vacancies must be able to meet the above requirements using both the English and Welsh language.

-1 Social awareness Magistrates must: appreciate and accept the need for the rule of law in society; display an understanding of wider social issues, such as the causes and effects of crime; and have respect for, and some understanding (to be developed through training) of, people from different ethnic, cultural or social backgrounds.
-Note: Knowledge of issues facing the community in which the candidate will serve as a magistrate is desirable, but is not a prerequisite for appointment.
-Note: Previous voluntary work is not a prerequisite for appointment.
-Maturity and sound temperament Magistrates must: be able to relate to, and work with, others; have a sense of fairness; and be considerate and courteous; and • be open-minded and willing to consider the views and advice of others.
-Sound judgement Magistrates must: • be able to think logically, weigh arguments and reach a balanced decision; and • be objective, and have the ability to recognise and set aside their prejudices.
-Commitment and reliability Magistrates must: be willing and able to undertake at least 13 sitting days, or 26 half days, per year and mandatory training; and • be able to undertake their duties on a regular basis.
+Understanding and communication Magistrates must: be able to communicate effectively with colleagues, court users and court staff; and be able to comprehend relevant facts reasonably quickly, follow evidence and arguments, and concentrate, often for long periods of time.
+Note: Candidates for Welsh language-essential vacancies must be able to meet the above requirements using both English and Welsh language.
+Social awareness Magistrates must: appreciate and accept the need for the rule of law in society; have a good knowledge and understanding of social issues in the area in which they wish to serve; and have respect for, and some understanding (to be developed through training) of people from different ethnic, cultural or social backgrounds.
+Maturity and sound temperament Magistrates must: be able to relate to, and work with, others; have a sense of fairness and be considerate and courteous; and be open-minded and willing to consider the views and advice of others.
+Sound judgement be able to think logically, weigh arguments and reach a balanced decision; and be objective, and have the ability to recognise and set aside their prejudices.
+Commitment and reliability Magistrates must: be willing and able to undertake at least 13 sitting days, or 26 half-days per year and mandatory training; and • be able to undertake their duties on a regular basis.
 Note: Employed candidates should confirm that their employer is willing to release them from work in order to undertake magisterial duties.
-While court sittings are normally rostered on the basis of magistrates sitting for full-days, if magistrates are only able to commit to sitting for half-days because of other commitments in their lives, for example employment commitments, then court rotas should be able to accommodate this.
+While court sittings are normally rostered on the basis of magistrates sitting full-days, if magistrates are only able to commit to sitting for half-days because of other commitments, then court rotas should be able to accommodate this.